 This is a 90° angle valve.
-Verify that the process piping centerline-to-flange-face dimensions meet the requirements of the outline drawings (Figures 1-2 through 1-9) within standard piping tolerances.
+Verify that the process piping centerline-to-flange-face dimensions meet the requirements of the outline drawings (Figure 1-2) within standard piping tolerances.
 The valve should mount between the piping interfaces such that the flange bolts can be installed with only manual pressure applied to align the flanges.
-Mechanical devices such as hydraulic or mechanical jacks, pulleys, chain-falls, or similar should never be used to force the piping system to align with the valve flanges.
+Mechanical devices such as hydraulic or mechanical jacks, pulleys, chainfalls, or similar should never be used to force the piping system to align with the valve flanges.

 ASTM/ASME SA-449 grade or better bolts or studs should be used to install the valve into the process piping.
-The length and diameter for Class 600 flanges shall conform to the following table according to the valve flange size.